OEM for least squares problems: CONVERGENCE OF THE OEM ALGORITHM

 For $j=1,\ldots,p$, observe that Thus, This completes the proof.\end{proof}

-\begin{remark} Theorem~\ref{th:rate} indicates that, for the same $\m{X}$ and $\v{Y}$ in (\ref{lm}), the OEM solution for the elastic-net converges faster than its counterpart for the ordinary least squares.
+\begin{remark} Theorem~\ref{th:rate} indicates that, for the same $\m{X}$ and $\v{y}$ in (\ref{lm}), the OEM solution for the elastic-net numerically converges faster than its counterpart for the OLS.
 Since the lasso is a special case of the elastic-net with $\lambda_2=0$ in (\ref{netP}), this theorem holds for the lasso as well. \end{remark}

-\begin{remark}From (\ref{rate0}) and Theorem \ref{th:rate}, the convergence rate of the OEM algorithm depends on the ratio of the smallest eigenvalue, $\gamma_p$, and the largest eigenvalue, $\gamma_1$, of $\m{X}' \m{X}$.
-This rate is the fastest when $\gamma_1=\gamma_p$, i.e., if $\m{X}$ is orthogonal and standardized.
-This result suggests that OEM converges faster if $\m{X}$ is orthogonal or nearly orthogonal like from a supersaturated design or a nearly orthogonal Latin hypercube design (Owen 1994; Tang 1998).
-This result is in agreement with the recent finding in the design of experiments community that the use of orthogonal or nearly orthogonal designs can significantly improve the accuracy of penalized variable selection methods (Phoa, Pan, and Xu 2009; Deng, Lin, and Qian 2010; Zhu 2011).
+\begin{remark}From (\ref{rate0}) and Theorem \ref{th:rate}, the convergence rate of the OEM algorithm depends on the ratio of $\gamma_p$ and $d$ equal to or larger than $\gamma_1$.
+This rate is the fastest when $d=\gamma_1=\gamma_p$, i.e., if $\m{X}$ is orthogonal and standardized.
+This result suggests that OEM converges faster if $\m{X}$ has controlled correlation like from a supersaturated design or a nearly orthogonal Latin hypercube design (Owen 1994). \end{remark}